rogerpadilla/nukak-website/docs/entities-advanced.md

 ---
-index: 4
+weight: 90
 group: true
 ---

-# :hatching_chick: Advanced Entities
+# Advanced Entities

 The inline comments in the code below have concise descriptions of advanced use cases.